 If you are self-driven enough, this course does a very good job of explaining frontend development, backend development and databases and query languages.
 It also touches on subjects such as HTML templating, git and github, command line and bash scripting (I love bash scripting!).
 By the end of the course, you should have enough knowledge to begin building your own full-stack web applications utilizing the MERN stack.
 Although it is really just the beginning of the journey!

 eCommerce isn’t something you want to treat lightly.
 Handling sensitive user data can be a huge burden to carry and choosing the wrong platform can open you up to a lot of trouble in the future.
-Shopify takes care of PCI compliance and woocommerce is a monster Frankenstein plugin that is targeted often.
+For this I recommend Shopify.